ChronoByte404/PyQt5-Webbrowser/README.md

 A web browser designed taking advantage of the PyQt5 Python3 library.
 This has a direct URL bar which doubles as a search bar.
 The code was based on the code featured in a NeuralNine YouTube tutorial.

-Search history is recorded and stored in a .txt file which is created in the same directory as the file once a search has been performed.
+Search history is recorded and stored in a .txt file which is created in the same directory as the file once a search (in the URL bar) has been performed.

 # Instructions